 - Incorporate key UI and UX features.
 UI stands for user interface and UX stands for user experience.
 Both of these terms refer to what customers see, how it influences them, and how they take actions on your site.
 Important UX and UI features include simple operability, clear imagery and menus, and secure protection of personal data.

 - Rigorously test your site for any issues.
 Your site needs to be bug-free to make sales and satisfy customers.
 Perform a function test of all the features on your site and make sure nothing seems awry.
 Have a few employees or friends test it as well, to make sure you haven’t missed anything.
 They may also provide feedback that can improve your eCommerce marketing strategy.

 - Incorporate eCommerce basics into your site.
 Once your site’s first draft is live, make sure essential tools are connected.
-This includes your eCommerce shipping service, any 3PL companies, payment gateway providers, and eCommerce email marketing tool.
+This includes your eCommerce shipping service, any 3PL companies, payment gateway providers, like ACH payment, and eCommerce email marketing tool.

 - Publish your website.
 This is the part everyone looks forward to: taking your website live!
 Once everything looks and functions great, you can publish it for the world to see.
 It’s useful to do this in conjunction with an eCommerce marketing plan so you can get the most out of your launch.